Anonymous Operation Payback Targets Opponents Of Wikileaks

 Okay, so due to really badly timed server issues, I have not been able to blog during the latest developments of what is now being called the first global cyber-revolution (thanks to Roger Davies for helping me out!).
 As my last blog entry: Twittocracy, Interactivism, Hacktivism & Cyber Anarchy: Cause covered Operation Payback, it was a vendetta campaign against those attempting to censor online content based on copyright infringement.
 Those perpetrating the attacks were Anonymous, the mysterious hacktivist group behind the latest cyber protests against opponents of Wikileaks.

 At the end of last year, Wikileaks released the torrent of leaked American diplomatic cables they called Cablegate.
 To say that this prompted a lot of international reaction would be the understatement of this century.
 Most world leaders had something to say on the matter and the majority of it was not sounding too good for Wikileaks or its founder Julian Assange.
 The web server that Wikileaks was hosted on came under DDoS attacks, similar in style to those carried out by Anonymous during Operation Payback Is a Bitch: Save The Pirate Bay.
 Wikileaks then had its money supply cut off by Paypal, Visa, Mastercard and Amazon dropped hosting.
 Anonymous; as a hive collective, decided to leap into action.
-The public home pages of Visa, Paypal and Mastercard were targetted for DDoS by Operation Payback: Save Wikileaks, and hundreds of alternate mirrors of the site's Cablegate Datatbase were spawned.
+The public home pages of Visa, Paypal and Mastercard were targeted for DDoS by Operation Payback: Save Wikileaks, and hundreds of alternate mirrors of the site’s Cablegate Database were spawned.

 Anonymous Changes Tactics: Operation Leakspin